PHACDataHub/DSCO-experimental-web-app-platform/README.md

 ## 👀 Checking out all the [APIs](/docs/EN/api-configurations.md)

 This repo comes with 3 APIs out of the box for you to experiment with and test out for your use cases!
-You can get more information about the available APIs and how to configure there in the API Configuration document, linked in the header.
+You can get more information about the available APIs and how to configure these in the API Configuration document, linked in the header.

 ## ❗ Troubleshooting issues